 A native of Western Massachusetts, just “down the road” from the famed Tanglewood Music Festival, Matthew Savery graduated from the New England Conservatory of Music and received his Master of Music Degree from the University of Michigan, where he was the recipient of a Teaching Assistantship to the prestigious studio of Gustav Meier and to which he returned in 2001 and 2006 as a Visiting Guest Lecturer.
 In addition to Mr. Meier, his principal teachers have been Pascal Verrot and Frank Battisti.

-Matthew makes his home in Bozeman, Montana, with his wife, Soprano Catherine Viscardi Savery, and their three-year-old son Adam.
+Matthew makes his home in Bozeman, Montana, with his wife, Soprano Catherine Viscardi Savery, and their four-year-old son Adam.

 Jon Harney is an associate professor of music at MSU-Bozeman.
 He received his Bachelor of Music degree in music education from Luther College, Decorah, Iowa where he studied under Weston Noble and Masters and Doctor of Musical Arts degrees in vocal performance from the University of Minnesota where he studied with Clifton Ware.
 As a tenor soloist, he has sung more than twenty-five principal and supporting roles in opera, operetta, and major works with orchestra and chorus.
 While active with the University of Minnesota opera theater, he appeared as The Sailor in Dido and Aeneas, Fenton in Falstaff, Nemorino in The Elixir of Love, Ferrando in Cosí Fan tutte and Junki in the US premier of Rautavaara’s Aleksis Kivi.
 Other roles in the midwest included Dr. Caius in Falstaff and Basilio in Le Nozze di Figaro with the Pine Mountain Music Festival, Fenton in The Merry Wives of Windsor with the Dorian Opera Theatre and Frederick in a touring production of The Pirates of Penzance with the Madison-based Opera for the Young.
 He earned an honorable mention award in the 1998 Minnesota District Metropolitan Opera Auditions.
 Performances in Montana have included the roles of Edmondo in Manon Lescaut and Remendado in Carmen with Intermountain Opera Bozeman as well as Bach’s Magnificat and Handel’s Messiah with the Bozeman Symphony.